 Children, like the rest of us, handle change best if it is expected and occurs in the context of a familiar routine.
 A predictable routine allows children to feel safe, and to develop a sense of mastery in handling their lives.
 As this sense of mastery is strengthened, they can tackle larger changes: walking to school by themselves, paying for a purchase at the store, going to sleepaway camp.

 Unpredictable changes – Mom called away on an unexpected business trip, a best friend moving, or more drastic, parents divorcing or a grandparent dying – erode this sense of safety and mastery and leave the child feeling anxious and less able to cope with the vicissitudes of life.
-Of course, many changes can't be avoided.
-But that's why we offer children a predictable routine as a foundation in their lives--so they can rise to the occasion to handle big changes when they need to.

 While helping children feel safe and ready to take on new challenges and developmental tasks would be reason enough to offer them structure, it has another important developmental role as well.
 Structure and routines teach kids how to constructively control themselves and their environments.